modxcms/fred/docs/themer/options/override.md

 **Note:** You must include _all_ settings you want to show as controls in the Override panel.
 The best way to start your override is by copying the entire settings JSON node by clicking the `Preview Option Set` button and selecting the JSON object(s) and pasting into the overrides text area.

+## Override specific options
+These options are only available through override, not when creating Option Set.

+### merge
+When setting `merge` to `true`, the override will get recursively merged to current Option Set.
+Default value is `false`.

+### rteConfig
+You can override or define new [RTE Configs](../rte_configs/index.md) through this option.

 ## Example

 Assume you have an Intro plan with a background image and a call to action link.
 You want a version for both single-page sites with anchor link external URLs on the page, but also one which allows links to other Fred pages on your site.
 You don't need the scroll-to-link (see below) and you want to change the link object to be a MODX page select list.